SimFin/simfin/FUTURE.md

 -   Helper-function for calculating returns and annualized returns.

+-   Helper-functions for calculating ROA / ROE / Profit Margin / etc.

 -   Tutorial for a simple stock-screener using 'shareprices-latest' and basic valuation ratios such as P/E, Sales Growth, and ROE.

+## Dataset Wishlist

+-   Other data from US SEC such as insider trading for companies, and the portfolios of hedge-funds.

+-   Consumer Price Index (CPI) from https://www.bls.gov/cpi/data.htm It would be nice to have this in the SimFin database so it could be loaded with e.g. `sf.load_cpi(variant='all-urban-consumers')`

+-   US Gov. Bond yields from e.g. https://www.federalreserve.gov/datadownload/Choose.aspx?rel=H15
+    It might be a good idea to combine all the different bond maturities into a single CSV-file and give the columns descriptive names, instead of only having a single bond-maturity in each CSV-file.